Programs : Doctoral : Student Handbook : Section Four

 Okay, I've Arrived at the Department.
 What do I do?

-You’re in trouble now, but Patti will help get you straightened out!
-The first thing to do when you arrive on campus is to go to the Department of Geography which is located on the third floor of Storm Hall on the west side of campus.
-There, you should find your way to Patti’s office (GA 129).
-For most of our Ph.D. students, Patti O’Leary, the Department Coordinator and Lilia Ortiz, Geography Graduate Coordinator, are the most important people on campus.
+You’re in trouble now, but Allison and Patti will help get you straightened out!
+The first thing to do when you arrive on campus is to go to the Department of Geography which is located in the Geography Annex on the east side of campus.
+There, you should find your way to Allison's office (GA 125).
+For most of our Ph.D. students, Allison and Patti are the most important people on campus.
 They are extremely knowledgeable and a gold mine of information.
-Besides, Patti makes sure you get paid on time!
+Besides, they also make sure you get paid on time!

-There's quite a bit of paperwork involved in “signing in” to the University.
-First, Patti will give each of you a packet with several forms and a letter designating “sign-in” times.
+There's quite a bit of paperwork involved in "signing in" to the University.
+First, Allison or Patti will give each of you a packet with several forms and a letter designating "sign-in" times.
 Once you complete these forms, you should go to the University's Human Resources Office on the 4th Floor of the Extended Studies Building during the designated times to do so.
 You have to present Human Resources with a Social Security card and a government-issued picture identification (driver's license, passport, etc.).
 If you don't have a SS card, you'll have to get one.
-The closest Social Security office is at 7373 University Ave, Suite 101 (about 5 miles from campus).
-You can take your SS card application receipt to Personnel to get the process started, but you will not get paid until you submit the social security card.
-When your SS card arrives, you'll need to take it to Personnel immediately.
-If you don't do these things, the University won’t pay you.
-The University no longer uses Social Security numbers as the official ID number.
-This has been replaced by a “Red ID” number that will be listed on your student ID card (see below).
+There are only two social security offices in San Diego County that process applications for new and replacement social security cards.
+They are located in El Cajon at 810 Arnele Ave in El Cajon (close to the trolley stop) and in Downtown San Diego at 109 West Ash Street (also close to the trolley.)
+They will give you a receipt and you can take your SS card application receipt to Human Resources to get the process started.
+When your SS card arrives, you'll need to take it to Human Resources immediately.
+You must complete all necessary payroll forms within three days of your contracted start date in order to ensure that the first pay warrant will not be delayed.
+And, you must have supplied Human Resources with your social security card prior to your pay warrant being issued to you.
+The University uses a "Red ID" number as your official ID number and that will be listed on your student ID card (see below).

-You’ll also have to fill out W-4 forms and other neat stuff (like signing a loyalty oath).
-While at Personnel you can pick up information about the various insurance programs for which you qualify.
+While at HR, you will receive a benefits packet containing information on the various insurance programs for which you qualify.
 You will need to decide which programs you want and sign up for them with Personnel.
-Assuming you properly sign-in in a timely manner, your first paycheck will arrive on October 1 per CSU policy.
-You will continue to be paid through September 1 of the following year.
-Also, your health insurance is not effective until October 1, so try not to get sick until then.
-Payday is generally the last day of the month (you will receive a payday schedule) and Lilia normally has the checks ready for dispersal by about 4:00 PM.
+Assuming you properly sign-in by the listed deadlines, your first paycheck will arrive on October 1 per CSU policy.
+You will continue to be paid once a month through September 1 of the following year.
+Also, your health insurance should be effective on October 1, if you signed up for benefits by mid-September.
+If you are an international student, and you do not have other health insurance, you will be required to purchase two months of the student health insurance through International Student Center.
+Payday is generally the last day of the month (you will receive a payday schedule) and Allison normally has the checks ready for dispersal by about 4:00 PM.
 The University provides direct deposit of payroll checks if you wish it.

 Without a Red ID Card, you can't get much done on campus.
-As a Teaching Associate, you’ll be given a “human resources memo” when you sign in.
-You need to take this and skedaddle over to the Photo ID Center, which is currently located in West Commons across from Starbucks (during construction of the new Aztec Center, so this is subject to change).
-They will issue you a shiny, new plastic photo ID with your Red ID number.
+As a Teaching Associate, you'll be given a "human resources memo" when you sign in.
+You need to take this and skedaddle over to the Photo ID Center, which is currently located in West Commons 118 (during construction of the new Aztec Center, so this is subject to change).
+They will issue you a plastic photo ID with your Red ID number.
 This ID also is used as a swipe card for entrance to our labs and a library card which allows you faculty borrowing privileges.
-Don't throw away your “memo,” as you will need it for keys and a faculty parking permit.
+Don't throw away your "HR memo" as you will need it for keys and a faculty parking permit for Fall and Spring semesters.

 If you are an international student, you should check in with the International Student Office.
 It is located in the International Student Center on the far west side of campus (across the parking lot from Storm Hall at the corner of 55th and Aztec Circle Drive).
 They can help you with immigration questions and registration procedures.
-For visa information contact Heather Shapazian.
+For visa information, you can email the center at firstname.lastname@example.org.
 You will need to provide them with proof of your acceptance into the Ph.D. program, along with evidence that your fees and health care are covered.
-Also, you may have to purchase a rider for your health insurance (currently about $15).
+Also, you may have to purchase two months of healthcare (currently about $272 for a single student with no dependents).

-You will be assigned an office when you meet with Patti.
+You will be assigned an office when you meet with Allison.
 We usually kick departing grad students out of their offices by August 15, so if you arrive after that date you should be able to move right into your new digs.
 There will be a computer and telephone in your office, which you will share will your office mate(s).
 There are two types of e-mail accounts.
-The Rohan e-mail account which you get via Web Portal (see the department computer policy guide for specific instructions) and the employee “mail” account.
-You can obtain an e-mail account by going to the TNS help desk in Love Library.
-The entrance is in the back of Love Library between the Library and the Open Air Theater.
-If you have any questions, you can contact Dave McKinsey (Ext.
-48042 or firstname.lastname@example.org) who is the Technical Manager of the Center for Earth Systems Analysis Research (CESAR), the Department’s image processing/GIS facility.
-He will give you a one-page set of instructions for establishing an e-mail account.
+The Rohan e-mail account which you get via Web Portal (see the department computer policy guide for specific instructions) and the employee "mail" account.
+For the employee mail account, you must go to the ETS office (LL-200) with your Red ID.

 Those of you who plan on driving to campus are entitled to faculty parking privileges.
-You'll need to take your Red ID card (see above), a temporary ID and copy of contract (both provided by Patti) to the Cashier’s Office in Rm 2620 of the Student Services Building and pay for a semester’s parking permit.
+You'll need to take your Red ID card (see above), HR memo and copy of your contract (both provided by Allison or Patti) to the Cashier's Office in Rm 2620 of the Student Services Building and pay the fee for a parking permit.

-If you don't know it already, you should check with Patti to determine your work assignment.
-You’ll either have a mentor if you're teaching or one or more faculty whom you'll be assisting.
+If you don't know it already, you should check with Allison or Patti to determine your work assignment.
+You'll be assigned a peer mentor and one or more faculty whom you'll be assisting.
 Be sure to see these folks as soon as possible.
-All Ph.D. students should plan on taking “Teaching College Geography” as it is required by the department.
-You are advised to take this informal and valuable course during or prior to teaching your first course at SDSU.
-It starts the week before classes and meets once a week for six to seven weeks.
-For questions about this course, please speak with Dr. John O'Leary (x45511).
 It is imperative that you attend the beginning of year Doctoral Program Orientation Meeting held the week before classes start in the fall semester.
-The Doctoral Adviser and Coordinators will give you an orientation to the Department and answer any burning questions you might want to ask.
+The Doctoral Adviser and Coordinators will give you an introduction to the Department and answer any burning questions you might want to ask.

 How did I get Admitted?